sunrise2575/SPATS/README.md

-# SPATS
+# :boot: SPATS

 ![](./img/overview.png)

 This is the official implementation of "**SPA**tio-**T**emporal graph **S**ystem (SPATS)" in the following paper:

-- Yoon, Heeyong, et al. "SPATS: A practical system for comparative analysis of Spatio-Temporal Graph Neural Networks." *Knowledge-Based Systems* ???
-(2024): ??????.
+- Yoon, Heeyong, et al. "SPATS: A practical system for comparative analysis of Spatio-Temporal Graph Neural Networks." *Journal Name Here* (2024): *Issue and Volume Here.*

+## :warning: Notice

+We currently have ***not released our source code before the paper's acceptance***.
+We do not want our implementation to be effortlessly scooped in other research or products without copyrights.

+If you are the ***reviewer*** in the review process, you can ***request the code*** to one of the authors' emails (sunrise2575@dgist.ac.kr, kw.chon@koreatech.ac.kr)

-## How to use
+## :scroll: How to use

-### Prerequisites
+### ☑️ Prerequisites

 **Note**: This is not a commercial system, so we do not guarantee its behavior in all environments.
 Please use appropriate external knowledge, official documentation and experiences for handling exceptional cases.